 What are The Most Commonly Abused Drugs?

-The United States government had scheduled nearly 29 drugs under the Controlled Substance Act to prevent drug abuse, but the menace of illegal drug trade continues to thrive across various states in the U.S.
+The Federal government had scheduled nearly 29 drugs under the Controlled Substance Act to prevent drug abuse, but the menace of illegal drug trade continues to thrive across various states in the U.S despite stringent federal laws.

 Why do People Go for Drugs?